lucasvil4r/lucasvil4r/README.md

   ### Hello Developers!👋 Welcome to my Github profile.

-My name is Lucas Vilar, I am 21 years old and my nickname is "lucasvil4r"!
-I am programmer with a strong desire to learn.
-I am convinced that I will enter in the area of ​​technology to make a difference!
+My name is Lucas Vilar, I'm 21 years old and my nickname is "lucasvil4r"!
+I am a programmer with a strong desire to learn more and more.
+I am convinced that I am in the area of ​​technology to make a difference!

 <div>
 <a href="https://github.com/lucasvil4r">